Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 The platform's desktop design is seamless.
 Choose a game, and the players appear front and center, with the slip conveniently showing up on the right.
 Everything is on one screen, so you can dive right in without any fuss.

-The Underdog app's design is similar to that of the desktop site but shrunk to fit on your phone's screen.
+The Underdog app's design is similar to that of the desktop site, but shrunk to fit on your phone's screen.
 When you select a game, the players dominate the view, and the slip smoothly slides down from the top, occupying just the right amount of space, making navigation intuitive and efficient.

 Both DFS platforms lean into darker themes.
 However, Underdog's combination of yellow and dark hues is particularly easy on the eyes.